lun-4/sasayaki/README.md

 useful to AppViews that are based off the main bluesky appview.

-keep in mind that at the moment (january 2025), bsky chat is a centralized service living on https://api.bsky.chat.
+keep in mind that at the moment (january 2025), bsky chat is a centralized service living on https://api.bsky.chat. in turn, to make this work within the atproto mainnet, you and your friends need to use the same build of social-app that uses your own dm service. more information in the **how** section

 ![screenshot of it working](https://smooch.computer/i/9sem1xrewiu5k.png)